bistrulli/SOGA/README.md

 - E[x] is the posterior mean for each model variable x.

-You can find examples of SOGA models in the folder `programs/SOGA/`.
+You can find other examples of SOGA models in the folder `programs/SOGA/`.
 A detailed guide on how to build your own model can be found in the file `Manual/ReusabilityGuide.md`.

-Finally, the reproducibility instructions are contained in the file `Manual/ReproducibilityGuide.md`
+To reproduce the paper's results please follow the replicability instructions contained in the file `Manual/ReplicabilityGuide.md`